MapsPeople/docs/src/ios/v3/guides/directions/index.md

 ![Venue to Venue Directions through Entry Points](/assets/directions/directions-with-entry-points.svg)

 In order to provide a route between Venues, MapsIndoors integrate with external and global map providers.
-Our default routing provider is Google Maps.
+Our preferred provider is Google Maps.

-The central components that utilize a Directions experience is the [Directions Service](#directions-service) and the [Directions Renderer](#directions-renderer).
+The central components that utilize a Directions experience is the [Directions Service](directions-service) and the [Directions Renderer](directions-renderer).
 But before we get to the fun part, let's examine some key concepts first.

 ## Entry Points